Giant ripple marks along the Columbia River at West Bar, created by catastrophic ice-age flooding

 Chehalis River floodplain near the confluence of the Black River

-The Division has set up a new lidar program and has begun collecting, inventorying, processing, and storing existing lidar data.
+The Survey has set up a new lidar program and has begun collecting, inventorying, processing, and storing existing lidar data.
 New airborne lidar collection is underway, starting with areas at higher risk for landslides that do not already have high-quality lidar data.

 The goal of the project is to gather high-quality lidar data for the whole state.
 Roughly 25 to 35% of the state has been flown, but the landscape changes over time, as does technology.
 Just as importantly, much of the state only has poor-quality lidar coverage that is of limited use to those relying on the information.
 These lidar collection flights were either scheduled during seasons where leaves are still on deciduous trees or with lower point-density specifications.
 Many areas that have already been collected will be scanned again at better resolution in order to be of use in landslide hazard assessments.